DevopsEngineerMuhammad/Kubernetes-8-Week-Learning-Journey/Week03/K8sCommands.md

 12. apt-get install kubelet kubeadm kubectl kubernetes-cni -y
 13. Note: Apply the above 12 commands one by one on Master node as well as Worker nodes

+# Following Commands are only for Master node